Best Neighborhoods in Mazatlan for Expats (2026)

 Best for: Culture lovers, walkers, people who want authentic Mexican city life

 Centro is the restored historic heart of Mazatlan and arguably the most impressive centro histórico on Mexico's Pacific coast.
-Think colorful colonial buildings, cobblestone streets, plazas, incredible restaurants, and a genuine street life that hasn't been sanitized for tourism.
+Colorful colonial buildings, cobblestone streets, plazas, incredible restaurants, and a street life that hasn't been sanitized for tourism.
+I grew up walking these blocks - this is the neighborhood I know best.

 What You'll Find